snonux/foo.zone/gemfeed/2025-12-07-f3s-kubernetes-with-freebsd-part-8.md

 - Resources organized under `prometheus/manifests/`, `loki/`, etc.
 - Justfiles updated to trigger ArgoCD syncs instead of direct Helm commands

 The deployment concepts and architecture remain the same—only the deployment method changed from imperative (`helm install/upgrade`) to declarative (GitOps with ArgoCD).
-For details on the GitOps migration, see Part X of this series.

 ## Persistent storage recap